 No

-The Marie Curtis Park trail is 2.5 km long, making it a short and manageable hike suitable for all fitness levels.
+The Marie Curtis Park trail is 2.5 km long (with some sources citing a 1.4 km circular route option), making it a short and manageable hike suitable for all fitness levels.
 The relatively short distance combined with easy difficulty makes it perfect for families and casual hikers.

 Didn't find your answer?